-Scholars assess their skills and qualities as they set goals to maximize their potential with the assistance of advisers who help at every stage of planning to reach goals and enable personal empowerment.
-The Personal Development areas include the following:
+Scholars set goals to maximize their potential with the assistance of advisers who help at every stage of planning to reach goals and enable personal development.
+The personal development areas include the following:

 - Progress Monitoring Meeting